What is a kindergarten?

 Please contact your local kindergarten to find out more click here.

 Is your child younger than 2?
 We have two all day kindergartens called OPEYS in Otumoetai and Maunganui in Mount Maunganui.
 These kindergartens cater for children younger than two years.
 We also have our home based education service which caters for children from 3 months.
-Please contact the home based team on 0800 250 052 extn 3 or firstname.lastname@example.org
+Please contact the home based team on 0800 250 052 extn 3 or email@example.com

 We have two all day kindergartens; OPEYS in Otumoetai and Maunganui in Mount Maunganui.
 These kindergartens cater for children younger than two years.
 Our home based education service caters for children from 3 months.
-Please contact the home based team on 0800 250 052 extn 3 or email@example.com
+Please contact the home based team on 0800 250 052 extn 3 or firstname.lastname@example.org

 Children will learn and develop: